Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

 ## Contribution Types

-We are currently looking for help implementing new features or adding bug fixes.
+We are always looking for help implementing new features or fixing bugs.

 A lot of good work has already been done in project mechanics (requirements/base.txt, setup.py, pep8, badges, ci, etc...) so we're in a good state there thanks to all the early contributors (even pre-beta release)!

 ### Bug Fixes:

-1. Submit a github issue - try to describe what happened so others can reproduce it too (config, code samples, expected vs. actual behaviour).
+1. If you find a bug please submit a github issue.
+- Make sure the title explains the issue.
+- Describe your setup, what you are trying to do, expected v. actual behaviour.
+Please add configs and code samples.
+- Add details on how to reproduce the issue- a minimal test case is always best, colab is also great.
  Note, that the sample code shall be minimal and if needed with publicly available data.
 2. Try to fix it or recommend a solution...
- We highly recommend to use test driven approach
+ We highly recommend to use test driven approach:
-   * convert your minimal code example to a unit/integration test with assert on expected results
+   * Convert your minimal code example to a unit/integration test with assert on expected results.
-   * start with debugging the issue... you can run just this particular test in your IDE and draft a fix
+   * Start by debugging the issue...
+You can run just this particular test in your IDE and draft a fix.
-   * verify that your test case fails on the master branch and only passes with the fix applied
+   * Verify that your test case fails on the master branch and only passes with the fix applied.
 3. Submit a PR!

 _**Note**, even if you do not find the solution, sending a PR with a test covering the issue is a valid contribution and we can help you or finish it with you :]_